shuniki/configuration.nix/README.md

 # configuration.nix
 💜 GENERATION 100 ACHIEVED!!! 💜

 My first nixOS build!
 You can easily copy and paste or download these files into a new system.
+Just edit out the username and password and you should be good.

 Desktop environments used:
 - mate (Primary as of right now)